mauno-j-ronkko/sharkC64/docs/ide/projects/autocomplete.md

 ![Common prefix](../../images/autocomplete/common-prefix.png)

-If you now press then `tab` key, it will fill in the common prefix.
+If you now press `tab`, it will fill in the common prefix.

 ![Completed prefix](../../images/autocomplete/completed-prefix.png)